Scientific name: Vulpes lagopus

 Conservation status: Least concern

-Bones is a charismatic little fox who is a delight to watch!
+Bones and Elsa are charismatic little foxes who is a delight to watch!
 As the weather gets colder, you can watch as his coat gradually gets whiter and whiter each time you visit.
 In the summer, he sheds out his thick winter coat in large clumps to replace it with a sleek, brown-gray summer coat.

 Coming soon!
 Soon you can adopt Bones to help fund his food, vet bills, enrichment, and care!